 These concerns from a client and an ART programme manager are at the heart of how we continue to scale up ART services.
-Worldwide, 36.7 million people are living with HIV and 17 million people are receiving ART.
-With the introduction of the WHO 2015 recommendation to "treat all" HIV-positive individuals with ART, health systems, often already under extreme pressure due to lack of human and financial resources, will need to re-examine how ART care is delivered.

-Differentiated care is aimed at providing a framework for this re-examination of service delivery.
-Differentiated care is a client-centred approach that simplifies and adapts HIV services across the cascade to reflect the preferences and expectations of various groups of people living with HIV (PLHIV) while reducing unnecessary burdens on the health system.
+Worldwide, 36.7 million people are living with HIV and 18.2 million people are receiving ART.
+With the introduction of the WHO 2015 recommendation to "treat all" HIV-positive individuals with ART, health systems, often already under extreme pressure due to lack of human and financial resources, will need to re-examine how ART care is delivered simplifies and adapts HIV services across the cascade, in ways that both serve the needs of people living with HIV (PLHIV) better and reduce unnecessary burdens on the health system.
 By providing differentiated care, the health system can refocus resources to those most in need.